HackerYou/HYFallBootcamp2014/1-HTML-CSS/week1/Day 1/1-html_part1.md

 * HTML stands for HyperText Markup Language
 * HTML is the language we use to present content onto our web page
-* Think of it as the skeleton of your webpage from which everything else will be built on
+* Think of it as the skeleton of your web page from which everything else will be built on
 * We use it to define the content areas and the structure of your page
 * Very simple but very important as it is the underlying foundation of every web page
 * As we said, HTML is used for defining content based on its meaning and its important to understand that HTML has __very little to do with the style of your website and the look of the content__ - that is what CSS is for and we will get into that later.